 What celebrities live in Beverly Hills?
 There are hundreds, some more impressive than others, and we’ve uncovered very best!

 Taylor Swift purchased this property in September 2015 for $25 million.
-Known as the Samuel Goldwyn Estate, the property has a lengthy Hollywood history beginning with movie mogul Samuel Goldwyn who used the home as collateral to fund many of his films.
+Known as the Samuel Goldwyn Estate, this Georgian Revival has a lengthy Hollywood history beginning with movie mogul Samuel Goldwyn who used the home as collateral to fund many of his films.
 Since the purchase, Taylor has spent a fortune on renovations and privacy fences.
 Some of the amenities you can expect to find on the property include a pool cabana, a library, a gym, a card room, and a guest apartment atop the garage.

 Square Footage: 10,982 Bedrooms: 7 Bathrooms: 6

 Lionel Richie dropped $6 million on this Italian Renaissance Revival Palace in 1999.
 The home, which was built in 1929, overlooks the Los Angeles Country Club.
 After significant renovations and a total redesign, Lionel says the biggest compliment one can give him is “I could stay here for awhile.”
 The property is now estimated to be worth nearly $25 million.
 Some notable features to the home include a stone pool house, a swimming pool (of course), and several limestone terraces that overlook the lush magnolia trees and cypress that surround the property.

 Square Footage: 12,787 Bedrooms: 6 Bathrooms: 13

 This was the last home of Michael Jackson before his death, in his bedroom here, in June 2009.
-Michael was renting this property for a whopping $100,000/month and used it as the launch pad of what would have been his final tour, This Is It.
+Michael was renting this French Chateau-style property for a whopping $100,000/month and used it as the launch pad of what would have been his final tour, titled This Is It.
 After Michael’s death, the owners of the home sued a star map vendor who set up just outside the gate for turning off potential buyers.
 She was ultimately forced to move across the street, which is still 20 feet from the gate.
 The home was built in 2002 by Mohammed Hadid, father of Gigi and Bella Hadid.
 Tall trees stand guard at the entrance and the vines that grow along the towering white walls seem to almost form a protective barrier for the outer exterior of the first floor.
 Amenities include a spa, a gym, a guest house, and a theater.

 Square Footage: 17,171 Bedrooms: 7 Bathrooms: 13

 Simon Cowell bought this property, located just off of Sunset Boulevard, in 2004 for $8 million before demolishing the existing home to make way for this masterpiece.
 Simon was involved in the design of every aspect of the home, from the 24-hour chef’s kitchen to the $1 million security system.
 Simon’s is quoted saying this is the place he feels most at peace and calls it his dream home.
 Other features to the home include a state-of-the-art theater, a gym, a tanning salon, a luxury spa complete with massage tables and sauna, a pool cabana with a retractable roof, and a solarium.
 Additionally, the property is surrounded by privacy hedges that are perfect for protecting anyone taking a dip in the lap pool out back or enjoying some shade under one of the many palm trees outside!

 Square Footage: 9,335 Bedrooms: 6 Bathrooms: 6